Charles Fuller: Career

 In January 2020, A Soldier's Play finally debuted on Broadway in a production by the Roundabout Theatre Company, starring David Alan Grier and Blair Underwood and directed by Kenny Leon.
 It ran for 58 performances, closing on March 11, 2020, when Broadway theaters were closed due to the COVID-19 pandemic.
 The production was declared eligible for a Tony Award for Best Revival of a Play at the 74th Tony Awards despite never having been performed on Broadway before.
 The Tony nominating committee had deemed A Soldier's Play a classic, but in their ruling, the committee also decided that due to this being the play's first Broadway production, Fuller would be included in the production's nomination as if the play were nominated for a Tony Award for Best Play.
 As such, Fuller won a Tony Award for A Soldier's Play nearly 40 years after its first production.

 Of his methods for advancing the African-American cause, Fuller said in a 1982 interview, "My argument is on the stage.
 I don't have to be angry.
 O.K.?
 I get it all out right up there.
 There's no reason to carry this down from the stage and into the seats.
 And it does not mean that I am not enraged at injustice or prejudice or bigotry.
 It simply means that I cannot be enraged all the time.
 To spend one's life being angry, and in the process doing nothing to change it, is to me ridiculous.
 I could be mad all day long, but if I'm not doing a damn thing, what difference does it make?"

 Fuller received grants from the Rockefeller Foundation, Guggenheim Foundation, the State of New York, and the National Endowment for the Arts.
 He also wrote short fiction and screenplays and worked as a movie producer.
 In 2010, he published his first novel, Snatch: The Adventures of David and Me, a work of children's fiction written for his two sons.
 He was a member of the Writers Guild of America, East.

 Personal life

 He died of natural causes in Toronto at the age of 83.
-He left behind his wife, Claire Prieto, his son, David Ira Fuller, his step-son, Ian Kamau, his daughter-in-law, four grandchildren and three great grandchildren.
+He left behind his second wife, Claire Prieto, his son, David Ira Fuller, his step-son, Ian Kamau, his two daughters-in-law, Cathy Fuller and Robin Meadows-Fuller, four grandchildren and three great-grandchildren.